lonycell/grafana.v7/docs/sources/installation/configuration.md

 ## [external_image_storage.webdav]

 ### url
-URL to where Grafana will send PUT request with images
+URL to where ThingSPIN will send PUT request with images

 ### public_url
 Optional parameter.
 URL to send to users in notifications.
 If the string contains the sequence ${file}, it will be replaced with the uploaded filename.
 Otherwise, the file name will be appended to the path part of the URL, leaving any query string unchanged.